J4n1X/elecSim/README.md

 Sorted in order of how important I deem them to the proper function of the game.
   - Add editing tools: Area selection, copy, cut, paste, move around (DONE!)
   - Add a crossing tile to allow for more flexible building.
 (DONE!)
-  - Implement Signal Path Preprocessing
+  - Implement Signal Path Preprocessing (Almost done!)
   - Write more tests
   - Draw Sprites for the tiles instead of just drawing them out of primitives
   - Dispatch game logic to another thread so there's more time to render for more tiles